florentbrient/emergent_constraint/README.md

 The src folder contains the Python modules

 -*plot_random_EC.py*
-  This routine is used to calculcate statistical inferences from an M idealized randomly-generated relationship between and predictor A and a predictand B for N models.
+  This routine is used to calculcate statistical inferences from an M idealized randomly-generated relationships between and predictor A and a predictand B for N models.

   The random statistical relationship is generated as follows: